-Tests (75% of Grade):
+Tests (67% of Grade):

-- Calculators, rulers, pencils, pens, books, and notes will be allowed during tests. - Any device capable of compiling or emulating any 80x86 code can not be used during in-class portions of the tests. - Take home portions of tests will be due within one week of assignment. - No makeup will be provided for any test. - Any request for re-grading must be submitted to the grader within one week of the return date. - All students (on campus and off campus) shall take exams at the University of Texas at Arlington. - For all tests, Web students shall take exams at the same time as on-campus students. - For Tests 1 and 2, VCR students may take tests during the normal scheduled class time or up to one week later. - For Test 3, VCR students shall take the exam at the same time as on-campus students.
-To be fair to VCR students in this regard, the last two dates of class will not be on the exam, to allow proper time for review.
+- Calculators, rulers, pencils, pens, books, and notes will be allowed during tests. - Any device capable of compiling or emulating any 80x86 code can not be used during in-class portions of the tests. - Take home portions of tests will be due within one week of assignment. - No makeup will be provided for any test. - Any request for re-grading must be submitted to the grader within one week of the return date. - All students (on campus and off campus) shall take exams at the University of Texas at Arlington. - For all tests, Web students shall take exams at the same time as on-campus students. - For Test 1, VCR students may take tests during the normal scheduled class time or up to one week later. - For Test 2, VCR students shall take the exam on the same date as on-campus students.

-Project (25% of Grade):
+Project (33% of Grade):

-- Project teams will consist of one to three team members. - The project is due at the beginning of the class on Monday, 11/29. - Off campus (VCR and Web) students shall also meet this deadline for the project.
+- Project teams will consist of one to three team members. - The project is due at the beginning of the class on Monday, 8/8. - Off campus (VCR and Web) students shall also meet this deadline for the project.